Turn restaurant complaints into 5% revenue growth

 Managing long wait times

-When a kitchen falls behind, transparency is better than silence.
-You might say: "I apologize for the wait.
+"I apologize for the wait.
 We want to ensure every dish is perfect, but we have fallen behind tonight.
-While the kitchen finishes your entrées, please enjoy these appetizers on the house."
-This acknowledges the delay while providing immediate value.
+Please enjoy these appetizers on the house while the kitchen finishes your entrees."

 Correcting food quality issues